Yeah, no, I'm just I'm trying to figure out if I want to mess with this Barack Obama story.

 Exactly right.

-There's nobody that you can point to that has given up more of our people's lives and spent more money than the United States of America.
+There's nobody that you can point to that has lost, given up more of our people's lives and spent more money than the United States of America.

 And I want someone to explain to me why anyone would hate us.

-Excellent point, sir.
+Excellent points, sir.

-Um he's over there, he's in the Middle East.
+He's in the Middle East.

 He couldn't get the guests to agree with the premise of his questions.

-I bet it had to shock him.
+I'll bet it had to shock him.

 There was a journalist who actually came back and wrote about this.

-Now the emailer said he heard this on the radio, so I don't know if I was listening to CNN and satellite radio or it was Wolf's normal Sunday show where this happened.
+So I don't know if I was listening to CNN and satellite radio or it was Wolf's normal Sunday show where this happened.

 But your points are right on target.